 OLED can also offer a decent level of screen brightness.
 Because OLED has the most blackness level (essential for displaying high-quality images), it contrasts dark spots and shines on the screen.

 Unfortunately, you cannot keep your OLED screen at its max brightness level because it will result in a reduced lifespan.

 It means that if you are only considering which screen can deliver a high brightness level for continued use without affecting the screen’s performance, the LED screen is the best among the three.

 Like you, one of the qualities users look for in the digital screen is its ability to deliver excellent color performance.
 Creative visual display with impressive graphic effects and animations will only be as effective as it should when played using a screen that can produce high-quality colors.

 With this consideration, your choice must lean towards the OLED display.
-The more advanced technology used in OLED allows it to have better color portrayal.
+The more advanced technology used in OLED allows better color portrayal.

 The OLED screen can offer a high-definition resolution, especially in dark rooms.
 Because it has a more profound black quality that gives it a higher ratio contrast, it provides your visual display extra depth.

-However, the LED screen can also offer better color brightness, richer tone, and better color accuracy.
+However, the LED screen offers better color brightness, richer tone, and better color accuracy.
 Because of the LED screen’s improved RGB light technology, you can also have a high-quality display with well-saturated colors.